James-QiuHaoran/Tools/docker-guides.md

 ```

 - In `pip install`, the flag `--no-cache-dir` allows one to save space in the final image.
+- `ENV` is used to set the environment variables also during the docker container runtime.
+Another alternative is `ARG` but this is used only during the container build time.

 ### Copy a Docker Image